Last updated on January 5th, 2021

 If you stay here, you’ll also have access to free wifi and free parking (but this is generally found no matter where you stay in Jeju).

-Hera Castle is cozy and quiet and the location is also prime as it’s surrounded by fruit farms and is just a short walk to waterfalls, museums, and the Olle Trails.
+Hera Castle is cozy and quiet, and the location is also prime as it’s surrounded by fruit farms.
+It’s just a short walk to waterfalls, museums, and the Olle Trails.

 Aewol is just an hour’s drive from Jeju City and has a small-town vibe with loads of accommodation options to suit couples, families, or friends traveling together.